stackcache/react-design-patterns/README.md

 <br />

 <div align="center"><strong>React Design Patterns</strong></div>
 <div align="center">An implementation of Gang of Four design patterns in ES6 & React.
-Project created with the <a href="https://github.com/react-boilerplate/react-boilerplate">react-boilerplate</a> project.</div>
+React Design Patters was created with the <a href="https://github.com/react-boilerplate/react-boilerplate">react-boilerplate</a> project.</div>

 <br />